npetraco/svmSCORES/README.md

 # svmSCORES

-R package to compute null/non-null scores using an SVM.
-Under development.
-Don't use this until the message here changes (i.e. you see install instructions).
+R package to compute null/non-null Platt scores (using an SVM), p-value, z-values and posterior error and "match" probabilities using both the Efron local fdr frequentist machinery as well as Bayesian heirarcical modeling.
+Intended to be used with fdrID package.